jayaraaj/aws-demo/content/47_experience_assurance/3_debug_fix.md

 To verify this, go to “Report Dashboard” **-->** Go “Experience QA” section and Click on the “Rule Report” link under the “Security Test” section.
 (This will open the security_test_output.txt in browser).

-If you scroll down to the bottom of the file, you will notice the failure (as depicted in the below image)
+If you scroll down to the bottom of the file, you will notice the failure (as shown in the image below)

 ![](/images/module4/debug-1.png)

 For now, consider this as a “False Positive” and let us fix these issues.

-Change the rule for X-Frame-Options from **FAIL** to **WARN**, so that the security test will pass with the warning and the code progresses to the next build step.
+Change the rule for X-Frame-Options Header Scanner from **FAIL** to **WARN**.
+Refer screenshot as shown below for details:

 Go to “[AWS CodeCommit](https://console.aws.amazon.com/codesuite/codecommit/home)’ **-->** Open the “awswrkshp-tests-security” repository.
 Locate and open the “**gen.conf**” file.
 This will have the set of passive security scan rules to be validated.